arturparkhisenko/wpvpa/README.md

 - [x] UI frame can be moved
 - [ ] Position of the UI frame could be saved
 - [ ] It shows Kills
+- [x] It shows PVP Standings for Arena
-- [ ] It shows PVP Standings for Arena and Battlegrounds
+- [ ] It shows PVP Standings for Rated Battlegrounds
-- [ ] It shows Honor
+- [x] It shows Honor
-- [ ] It shows Honor Level
+- [x] It shows Honor Level

 ### VSCode plugins